-- Typically this unit is assessed in the following ways: (1) in-class tests and (2) final examination.
+Indicative assessments in this unit are as follows: (1) weekly online quizzes and workshop participation; (2) in-class tests; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Dr Des Hill (Semester 1) and Associate Professor Michael Giudici (Semester 2)
+- Dr Thomas Stemler (Semester 1) and Professor Michael Small (Semester 2)